playfulprogramming/playfulprogramming/content/crutchcorn/posts/monads-explained-in-js/index.md

 >
 > But this is an important distinction: _The associativity rule doesn't mean the functions inside the chain are swappable; it means the **structure of the chain itself** is._

-# The Left Identity Law
+# The Left and Right Identity Laws

-The "Left Identity" law states that wrapping & immediately unwrapping a monad has no effect:
+The "**Left Identity**" law states that wrapping & immediately unwrapping a monad has no effect:

 ```javascript
 const f = (x) => Promise.resolve(x);